FAQ’s for Food Service Directors

-We produce all of our products at Hope & Main, a shared-use commercial kitchen in Warren RI.
-The facility practices the highest food safety standards.
+We produce all of our products at Hope & Main, a shared-use, code-compliant kitchen in Warren RI.

 What is the shelf life of your products?

 Our products have a refrigerated shelf life of at least 14 days after distribution.
 Please refer to the labels for specific use-by dates.

 We use Farm Fresh Rhode Island’s Market Mobile program, which distributes local foods from Rhode Island-area growers and producers to wholesale buyers.
 Currently, our products are available only for Thursday delivery.
 To learn more and to register, visit their new customers page .